szilG/Xtreme-Fitness/README.md

 ### Features Left to Implement

-- Built in a costumer comment section to the product details page where the costumers can leave feetbacks and images of the product, company, delivery info, ect.
+- Build in a costumer comment section to the product details page where the costumers can leave feetbacks and images of the product, company, delivery info, ect.
 - Create a clickable timetable where the users can book any classes or cancel their bookings.
 - Create a page with online video tainnings and/or nutrition coaching app.
+- Build to sign-in or register with social acconts.

 <a name="mockup"></a>